hmbaghdassarian/human_me/README.md

 ```
 3. Set up the qMINOS solver.
 You will need the qminos file, which can be obtained for academic use from Prof. Michael Saunders at Stanford University.

-⋅⋅⋅3a) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".
+&emsp;i) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".

-⋅⋅⋅3b) the solver can be installed using the human_me Makefile as follows:
+&emsp;ii) the solver can be installed using the human_me Makefile as follows:

 ```console
 $make -C <path/to/human_me/> install-qminos SOLVER_PATH=<path/to/solver/solver_parent_directory>